Kindergarten Teachers, Head Teachers and Senior Teachers' Collective Agreement

 2.19 Equal Opportunities and Pay and Employment Equity Provisions

-- The employers are committed to promoting, developing and monitoring equal employment opportunities and programmes in free kindergartens as defined by section 120 of the Education Act 1989.
+- The employers are committed to promoting, developing and monitoring equal employment opportunities and programmes in free kindergartens as defined by section 120 of the Education Act 1989(external link).